Mary-berry-77/Trial2Paid-SharedOffice-Conversion/README.md

-# 📘 Shared Office Trial Conversion Analysis
+#  Shared Office Trial Conversion Analysis

 This project analyses behavioural log data from a shared office provider to uncover key drivers of trial-to-paid conversion and proposes actionable strategies based on user segmentation.

-Full Report
+Full Version can be found here

 ---

 ## 🧭 TL;DR (Quick Summary)